rust-cli/book/src/tutorial/errors.md

 <aside>

 **Aside:**
-There are a few more things happening here, that are not required to understand to work with this.
+There are a few more things happening here that are not required to understand to work with this.
 For example,
 the error type in our `main` function is `Box<dyn std::error::Error>`.